I DON'T OWN GHOSTBUSTERS, OR ANYTHING AFFILIATED WITH IT. I AM MAKING NO PROFIT OFF THIS.

 Rose looked at Ray with a very alarmed look on her face.
 Ray looked at her and just shrugged, "That's just Egon for you.
 A lot of stuff happened since we last saw you, Rose."

 She really was beautiful, Ray told himself.
-She didn't look a thing like Venkman, which was a good thing.
+She didn't look a thing like Venkman, which was, as far as Ray was concerned, a good thing.
 She had short dark hair, and ocean blue eyes, and a smile that could light up the darkest room.
 She wasn't very tall, but she wasn't short either.
 She wasn't deathly skinny like some girls...she was just perfect.
 And it wasn't just her outer appearance that had Ray's heart pounding.

 She was extraordinarily brilliant, almost genius level.
 She had a great sense of humor, like Peter, but wasn't as sarcastic as her brother.